hashicorp/consul/website/source/docs/agent/http.html.markdown

 ### DELETE method

-Lastly, the `DELETE` method can be used to delete a single key or all keys sharing a prefix.
+The `DELETE` method can be used to delete a single key or all keys sharing a prefix.
 There are a number of query parameters that can be used with a DELETE request:

 * ?recurse : This is used to delete all keys which have the specified prefix.
   Without this, only a key with an exact match will be deleted.